DelroyGayle/RockPaperScissorsLizardSpockVersion1/README.md

 So conclusively for **Strategy 1**, this algorithm is used for each of Kool AI's winning choice.<br>
 In doing so, the computer's winning choices will have a greater possibility of being chosen for the next round.

+ ***
+ #### Strategy 2 - Heuristics in Decision Theory

+There is a branch of science known as game theory.<br>
+Game theory researchers have been trying to figure out a winning strategy for the typical rock-paper-scissors game, and have come up with intriguing results.<br>
+To quote this article titled [How To Use Science To Win At Rock-Paper-Scissors?](https://streetscience.net/how-to-use-science-to-win-at-rock-paper-scissors/)

+> Having faced challenges with applying game theory, some Chinese researchers decided to conduct an experiment with 360 participants.
+They split the participants into groups of 6 and conducted a series of rock-paper-scissors games.<br>
+They came up with two key empirical observations that didn’t fit the theory of chance:<br>
+>1.
+When **a player won** a round, more often than not, the player **chose the same winning element** for the next round.<br>
+>2.
+When **a player lost** a round, more often than not, the player **chose to avoid the same losing element** for the next round.
+  <br>...<br>
+  >Based on the empirical observations, the researchers came up with 2 conditional responses, also known as <br>**[heuristics](https://www.merriam-webster.com/dictionary/heuristic) in decision theory**.<br>
+  After testing, they confirmed that the strategy performed better than game theory in maximizing win rates.

+  <br>Based on these observations, the researchers came up with the following winning strategy <br>that performed better than the findings of game theory.<br>

+  From [the above article](https://streetscience.net/how-to-use-science-to-win-at-rock-paper-scissors/), here are the winning strategy in the form of two [heuristics](https://www.merriam-webster.com/dictionary/heuristic):<br>
+  1. **If you win** using one element, for the next round, **go for whatever element your opponent just lost with** in the current round.
+  2. **If you lose** using one element, for the next round, **go for whatever was not called by either of the players** in the current round.

+Therefore, for **Strategy 2**, the above algorithm is used by Kool AI in determining which weapon it will use.<br>

+As a reminder, each time, a new game is begun with Kool AI, i.e. ***starting from round 0***;<br>either number 1 or number 2 is selected randomly; then that is ***the strategy number*** that the computer uses for that game.
+***
 ## Images

 I choose to use three images of each weapon in order that for each round, the computer could randomly choose an image to depict both the user's choice of weapon and the computer's choice of weapon.